chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

 ---
-title: 10 Minute Guide to Chaos Mesh v2.1
+title: 10 Minute Guide to Chaos Mesh v2.1.0
 ---

 Chaos Mesh v2.1.0 introduces the following significant changes, which expand the user scenarios of Chaos Mesh and improve overall usability:

 - Support creating and running Chaos experiments in a physical machine, an important step for Chaos Mesh to become a Chaos Engineering platform.
-- Optimize the workflow to display the workflow-related events and configurations and to create HTTP tasks in the workflow, which greatly extends the user scenarios of Workflow.
+- Optimize Workflow to display the Workflow-related events and configurations and to create HTTP tasks in Workflow, which greatly expands the user scenarios of workflow.
 - Support creating HTTPChaos on Chaos Dashboard, which improves the usability of HTTPChaos.
 - Supports simulating the faults of JVM application through [Byteman](https://byteman.jboss.org), which improves the usability and scalability of JVMChaos.
 - Integrates GCP certification into Chaos Dashboard.